Alabama mass shooting leaves at least 4 dead, multiple injuries

 Witnesses told Columbus, Ga., CBS station WRBL that the shooting occurred at a Sweet 16 birthday party gathering at about 10:30 Saturday night.

 WRBL said the Alabama Law Enforcement Agency's State Bureau of Investigation, Dadeville Police, and the Tallapoosa County Sheriff's Office have all responded to the scene.
-Alabama authorities said the FBI and the BATF have also responded to the scene as part of the investigation.
+Alabama authorities said the FBI and the Bureau of Alcohol Tobacco and Firearms have also responded to the scene as part of the investigation.

 The shooting happened at the birthday party around 10:30 p.m., Sgt.
 Jeremy Burkett of the Alabama Law Enforcement Agency said.
 There was no initial confirmation about what led to the shooting.
 It was not immediately known if a suspect was in custody.